MaayanLab/datacrossways/README.md

     - Under `Instance` type select desired instance (at least `t2.small` @0.023/h or ~ $17/month), other good options are the other `t2/t3` burstable instances.
           - Pricing overview https://aws.amazon.com/ec2/pricing/on-demand/
     - Under `Key pair` either use an existing `key pair` or generate a new one
           - Enter key pair name and download `.pem` if working on UNIX or `.ppk` when working with Windows and Putty.
-The `pem/ppk` file is used to log into the instance once it is created.
+The `pem/ppk` file is used to log into the instance once created.
 Under UNIX the key should be placed into a folder with limited user rights (chmod 700) and the key (chmod 600)
     -  Under `Configure Storage` set to at least `20GB`.
 Space is mainly needed to build Docker images.
 If disk space is too small it can result in some minor issues.
     -  Optional: Under `Network settings` restrict SSH traffic to `My IP`
     -  Select `Allow HTTPS traffic from internet`